Afghanistan government presses truce demand in Taliban talks

 But the Taliban, who fought a years-long guerrilla campaign against American and Afghan forces after they were toppled in a 2001 US-led invasion, did not mention a truce as they came to the negotiating table.

+"But we still didn't talk about the ceasefire" in the negotiations so far, she added.

+The Afghan government side and the Taliban team confirmed separately on Twitter that the talks would move to the next stage on Tuesday.

-Afghan presidential spokesman Sediq Seddiqi tweeted Monday that the presence of government negotiators at the talks "is aimed at achieving a ceasefire, ending the violence and ensuring lasting peace and stability in the country."
+Afghan presidential spokesman Sediq Seddiqi tweeted on Monday that the presence of government negotiators at the talks "is aimed at achieving a ceasefire, ending the violence and ensuring lasting peace and stability in the country".

 The United States struck an agreement with the Taliban in February that will see it withdraw troops from Afghanistan.